Structured Sober Living: Your Life In A Day

 Consistency, With Room To Breathe

 We wake up as the sun rises over the slopes of the Blue Ridge mountains, and we begin with a morning meditation at 9:15.
 Seeking the “still small voice” while focusing on the day’s reading, we recognize that meditation doesn’t mean the same thing to everyone, and lead a variety of different meditative exercises while the brain awakens.
 After this contemplative space, we plan our day, taking note of appointments, preferred meeting venues, work/school schedules, and work assignments to be done on our properties.
 Television/video streaming, gaming, and other forms of recreational technology are powered down from 11-4pm during the week.
 Newer members will be focusing on finding their “niche” in a supportive manner, whether it’s vocational pursuits, education, or ongoing community-based treatment.
 Dinners are preferably home-based, cooking together and learning from each other.
-We have Community Dinner weekly, and we welcome Alumni, Sponsors, and other Allies to join us.
+We host an open public meeting weekly, and we welcome Alumni, Sponsors, and other Allies to join us.
 Our evenings have regular check-in or structured meeting.
 Drug and Alcohol Screening is random, and weighted per history.

 During that first four weeks of Member’s stay, are expected to attend our scheduled activities, among the greatest values offer.
 Certain aspects of our Program Schedule remain mandatory, for group cohesion, while allowing for choice elsewhere, giving the Member sense of ownership.